 And when attendees feel safe to share and empowered to ask questions and express what they think and how they feel, what happens at a conference can be amazing.

-In fact, setting good ground rules at the start of a conference may be the single most transformative change you can make to improve your event!
+As a result, setting good ground rules at the start of a conference may be the single most transformative change you can make to improve your event!

 Two tips on adding ground rules to your conference design Before you rush to add ground rules to your conferences, bear in mind two points: